 Generally, the scale of a tuned Baritone Ukulele is 19 inches.

-In the following image you can notice the part of the strings that vibrates when it’s plucked or strummed.
+In the following image, you can notice the part of the strings that vibrate when it’s plucked or strummed.

 To tune a string you have to tighten the string to the required frequency.
 Then you can produce the pitch you have desired.